 Be advised that EMCC has space available each fall for 24 first-year Pipe Welding certificate students and only 14 second-year Welding Technology Associate in Applied Science degree students.
 All students who are offered admission are initially placed in the one-year Pipe Welding Certificate program.
 Upon completion of their first semester in technology courses, students are then offered the opportunity to apply for second-year slots in the Associate degree program.
 (Grade point average and successful progression in all courses including the general education courses required for welding are used in awarding the second-year slots).
-Placement test scores may extend program length upon entry.
 For further clarification, please contact the Admissions Office.